 Not sure about outsourcing a background checking company?
 Or simply want to a run a background check on yourself prior to the interview?
 Luckily, there is a myriad of available background checking websites that will save you time, money, and energy.
-We have tested some of the industry leaders in this department and narrowed it down to four recommendations, so don’t worry about making the right choice.
+We have tested some of the industry leaders in this department and narrowed it down to three recommendations, so don’t worry about making the right choice.
 However, it is important to know what criteria we based on our decision on.

 - In-depth research – Depending on the number of available sources, different background checking websites offer different levels of research.
 When it comes to criminal records and financial background, however, you want to make sure that the website uses as many sources as possible and offers high-quality research.

 - Accurate, simple reports – A background checking website is only as good as the results it generates, but even the most in-depth reports can get confusing.
 Make sure you opt for a service that builds comprehensible reports whilst gathering all the important and relevant information.